AMEPAY Price Tops $0.0047 on Exchanges (AME)

 Buying and Selling AMEPAY

-It is usually not possible to buy alternative cryptocurrencies such as AMEPAY directly using US dollars.
-Investors seeking to trade AMEPAY should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or Coinbase.
+It is usually not currently possible to buy alternative cryptocurrencies such as AMEPAY directly using US dollars.
+Investors seeking to trade AMEPAY should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Coinbase or Changelly.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy AMEPAY using one of the aforementioned exchanges.

 Receive News & Updates for AMEPAY Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for AMEPAY and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.